 - Str is important for Protection, but Stamina is also important.
 Maybe more so.

 - Intelligence- This is the most important stat for Holy Paladins.
-It adds more mana, mana-regen, spellpower and spell crit and can be enhanced via gear, gems, and enchants.
+It adds more mana, mana-regen, and spellpower and can be enhanced via gear, gems, and enchants.

 - Retribution and Protection have little need for brains.